 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 Your hosts for this trail pride themselves on their horses, all of whom are good-natured, brave and very much loved.
-Riding here is with English saddles, primarily Wintec, and the quality of tack is excellent.
-Although this is not a large stables they ensure that spare horses are always available.
+Riding is with English saddles, primarily Wintec, and the quality of tack is excellent.
+Although this is not a large stable they ensure that spare horses are always available.
 There is a selection of breeds including Trakehner, Shagya Arabian and Eastern Bulgarian horses.
 Their heights vary between 1.50 and 1.65 metres.
 Your guides are qualified veterinarians so you can be completely confident that the welfare of the horses is a priority.
 English tack is used, all saddles and aditional equipent is made by Wintec.

 The Thracian valley offers diverse landscapes and excellent, smooth riding terrain, there are plenty of oppotunities for long canters through the vast rose and lavender meadows, the riding is fun and reasonably fast.
 All the horses are calm, well mannered and forward-going when required.